Aloso/parkour/README.md

-# palr
+# parkour

-A fast, small, command-line arguments parser.
+A fast, extensible, command-line arguments parser.

 ## Usage

-Palr isn't published on crates.io yet, but it will be soon!
+Parkour isn't published on crates.io yet, but it will be soon!

 ## License